 A subsequent visit to a miso shop on a Culinary Backstreets tour helped answer some of the questions I had.
 The dark red miso styles were a revelation.
-And the black miso – my daughter compared it to Vegemite, a very apt comparison.
-On sourcing some of these darker miso styles, I set about recreating the taste that caused that “wow” moment at the tempura restaurant.
+And the black miso was more reminiscent of Vegemite, a comparison made by my daughter, a fan of Vegemite.
+I managed to source some of these darker miso styles.
+Then I set about recreating the taste that caused that “wow” moment at the tempura restaurant.

-While the miso soup was inspired by a specific Tokyo experience, the sake steamed seafood was inspired by the incredible taste sensations I experienced across Japan.
-That does of course set a very high standard.
+While the red miso soup was inspired by a specific Tokyo experience, the sake steamed seafood was inspired by the incredible taste sensations I experienced across Japan.

-The miso soup was robust, in the best of ways of course.
-Using sake and these aromatics to steam the seafood enhanced their flavours so that they were a worthy complement to this amazing miso broth.
+The red miso soup was robust, in the best of ways.
+Using sake and these aromatics to steam the seafood enhanced their flavours so that they were a worthy complement to this amazing red miso broth.
 You can of course vary the selection of seafood based on what is available.

 Sake steamed seafood in red miso broth

 - 6 cups dashi kombu, dried shiitake, katsuobushi

 - 3 Tbsp red miso

 - 3 Tbsp black miso or more red miso if you cannot get black miso

 - 2 cups sake

 - 1 thumb fresh ginger, cut into “coins”